 You can additionally add Norton Security Online to each of these plans, possibly by blocking malicious software before it can steal any of your personal information.

-Norton Security Online is not as powerful as the full package of Norton Security, but it gives you strong protection against online threats (Symantec takes the sixth place in the AV-Comparatives Real-World Protection tests for July-November 2017.
+Norton Security Online is not as powerful as the full package of Norton Security, but it gives you durable protection against online threats (Symantec takes the sixth place in the AV-Comparatives Real-World Protection tests for July-November 2017.

 LifeLock does not offer a free trial, but it's still more generous than you might expect.

-The Advantage and Ultimate Plus plans now include notifications of data violations and credit card verification, verification and a savings account.
+The Advantage and Ultimate Plus plans now include notifications of data violations and credit card verification, verification, and a savings account.

 Compared with loan monitoring services, LifeLock is the best offering prevention services, not just theft warning after identification.
-For some people, paying $ 10 a month is a waste, but for people who will not forget to update fraud alerts or order their annual credit reports, $ 10 is just an ounce of prevention.
+For some people, paying $ 10 a month is a waste, but for people who not forget to update fraud alerts or order their annual credit reports, $ 10 is just an ounce of prevention.